MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-pre.md

 - Update the screenshot and subscription name with the sample test account.

-  Example: az group create -l eastus -n manual_migration -s ComputePM LibrarySub
+  For example: `az group create -l eastus -n manual_migration -s ComputePM LibrarySub`

 - In the previous step, a resource group is created as a "manual_migration".
 Use the same resource group in further steps.